 What explains these links?

 The authors present several possible explanations for these correlations.
 COVID-19 skeptics might, for example, follow news sources that support these beliefs.
 Past research, for example, has found that viewers of Fox News are more likely to engage in risky COVID-19 behavior than viewers of CNN.
-The current study did not examine this factor in detail, nor whether readers of Ben Shapiro books are more likely to be be coronavirus skeptics.

 A more general explanation is the concept of “reactance,” which means experiencing negative feelings or intolerance when one believes that “others, including those in government or public health fields, encourage them to think or act in a certain way.”